-If we are to believe the anti-gun mob, the mainstream media, left-wing politicians, and even President Biden, the AR-15 and other semi-automatic rifles are the main weapons of choice for gun-related murders in America.
+If we believe the anti-gun mob, the mainstream media, left-wing politicians, and even President Biden, the AR-15 and other semi-automatic rifles are the primary weapons of choice for gun-related murders in America.

 Here are the facts, taken directly from FBI crime statistics for 2019–the year for which the most recent statistics are available.

-Of the 13,258 murders committed in America with various weapons in 2019, 364 were with rifles–all rifles, including bolt-action hunting rifles, .22 caliber “varmint” rifles, and yes, semi-automatic rifles such as the AR-15.
+Of the 13,258 murders committed in America with various weapons in 2019, 364 were with rifles, including bolt-action hunting rifles, .22 caliber “varmint” rifles, and, yes, semi-automatic rifles such as the AR-15.